stom66/blender-dcltk-cannon-colliders/README.md

 * Significantly reduces JSON export file size
 * Enable at all times, unless raw values are required

+Debugging:
+---

+There is a visualiser for the exported colliders to aid with debugging.
+See the [cannon-collider-visualiser](https://github.com/stom66/cannon-collider-visualiser) repo for more info.

+#### Common problems:
+* **Problem**: BOX/SPHERE collider is miss-aligned
+    **Solution**: Ensure the object's origin is at the center of its geometry

+* **Problem**: collider is not being exported
+    **Solution**: Make sure the object:
+    * has a passive rigidbody of type BOX, SPHERE, or MESH
+    * belongs to the exported collection
+    * does not contain ngons (only tris or quads)

+* **Problem**: colliders appears in the Visualiser but not in my scene
+    **Solution**: Ensure the collider type is set to PASSIVE

 How does it work
 --